camden-git/romi-docs/1-getting-started/basics.md

 ### ARM

 ARM is a specification called an “architecture”.
 This defines how the cpu should be built and handle code, this won't ever be very important.
-ARM is more common in smaller devices like your phone, and pc's often use AMD64/X_86.
+ARM is more common in smaller devices like your phone, and PCs often use x86.

 ### Websocket